Mrkomiljon/Live_Portrait_Monitor/README.md

 ## Introduction
 This repo, named **Webcam Live Portrait**,
 Author paper [LivePortrait: Efficient Portrait Animation with Stitching and Retargeting Control](https://arxiv.org/pdf/2407.03168).
-I am actively updating and improving this repository for research.
+I am actively updating and improving this repository for research only.
 If you find any bugs or have suggestions, welcome to raise issues or submit pull requests (PR) 💖.

 ## 🔥 Getting Started
 ### 1. Clone the code and prepare the environment